imagej/imagej.github.io/pages/MorphoLibJ.md

 The MorphoLibJ library provides several utility functions for the processing and the management of binary and label images.
-All methods of this section are available as plugins under  or .
+All methods of this section are available as plugins under {% include bc content="Plugins | MorphoLibJ | Binary Images" %} or {% include bc content="Plugins | MorphoLibJ | Label Images" %}.

 ### Distances for binary images